 They might also ask you questions about your exercise habits and whether or not you have a history of foot or heel problems.
 It’s important to get an accurate diagnosis so you can receive the most appropriate course of treatment.

 Dallas Orthopedic & Shoulder Institute offers a variety of treatments to address heel pain.
 Once they determine the root cause of your heel pain, your provider works with you to develop a personalized treatment plan that’s right for you.
-Treatment may include a combination of interventions, including physical therapy, regenerative medicine like platelet-rich plasma (PRP) or stem cell therapy, custom orthotics, or night splints.
+Treatment may include a combination of interventions, including physical therapy, custom orthotics, or night splints.

 If you’re dealing with heel pain that’s limiting your ability to function, call Dallas Orthopedic & Shoulder Institute or use online booking to schedule an appointment today.